-Each town has held the record during the last decade; there’s only a difference of 1000 millimeters between the two for each year that goes by.
-Both are located in the Khasi Hills; which is a contributing factor to their high rainfall.
-The monsoon season hits these areas pretty hard.
-One reported going a 2 year stretch with no break from the rain!
-Surprisingly, the high rainfall is a result of their elevation and not the monsoon season.
+Surprisingly, the high rainfall is a result of the region’s elevation and not the monsoon season alone.
 Huge amounts of warm air condense and fall as rain when they encounter the Khasi Hills.
-The topography of the region forces the very moist clouds up and down getting them to empty their water over the region.
+The topography of the region forces the very moist clouds up and down, forcing them to empty their accumulated water over the region.